 By Kathy Laberge, College Admission Coach

-The Ivy League Colleges, and many other popular/selective schools, have become extremely selective.
+The Ivy League Colleges, and many other popular/selective schools, have become extremely selective in today’s college admissions process.
 As one example, Colgate University’s applicant pool increased by more than 146% from 2019 to 2021.
 As a result, their acceptance rate decreased dramatically from 26% to 12%.
-Even Northeastern University in Boston – once a safe school for many – accepts only 7% of it’s applicants, as it now receives more than 96,000 applications.
+Even Northeastern University in Boston – once a safe school for many – accepts only 7% of its applicants, as it now receives more than 96,000 applications.
 Factors such as grade inflation, the jettisoning of SAT and ACT scores, campus diversity goals, and complicated data mining have turned what was once a mundane rite of passage into the Hunger Games.
 Colleges intentionally entice a rising number of applications and want to protect or improve their yields—the percentage of accepted applicants who enroll.
 That yield is critical to the business of the university; it affects their bond rating, rankings, and the quality of their future first year classes.
 And it is driving many of the changes families are now experiencing.

 For some perspective, consider that there are about 27,000 American high schools, ergo 27,000 valedictorians.
 Ivy League colleges admit about 18,300 freshmen.
 This means that not even all valedictorians are attending Ivy League schools.
 Although applications have increased by one-third or more during the last five years alone, available spaces have remained constant at the small set of elite institutions where class size has remained relatively unchanged for the past half century.
 Today there are simply more students applying to more schools.
 According to the Common Application, the average student now applies to 6 colleges, and overall, apps this year have increased by more than 36%.
 High achieving students often apply to 15 colleges, which we do NOT recommend.
 More importantly, thirty years ago, half of high school graduates were applying to college.
 Today nearly two-thirds of graduation classes submit applications.